-(h) The state department may revoke or suspend a certificate prior to any 24 hearing when immediate action is necessary in the judgment of the director to 25 protect the public welfare.
-Notice of this action, including a statement of the 26 necessity of immediate action to protect the public welfare, shall be sent in 27 accordance with subdivision (f).
-If the certificate holder requests an administrative 28 hearing pursuant to subdivision (g), the state department shall hold the 29 administrative hearing as soon as possible but not later than 30 calendar days from 30 receipt of the request for a hearing.
-A written hearing decision upholding or setting 31 aside the action shall be sent by certified mail to the certificate holder within 30 32 calendar days of the hearing.
-33

-(i) Upon the expiration of the term of suspension, he or she shall be reinstated by the state department and shall be entitled to resume practice unless it is established to the satisfaction of the state department that the person has practiced as a home health aide in California during the term of suspension.
-In this event, the state department shall revoke the person's certificate.

-(j) Upon a determination to deny an application or deny, revoke, or suspend a certificate, the department shall notify the employer of the applicant or certificate holder in writing of that determination, and whether the determination is final, or whether a hearing is pending relating to this determination.
-If a licensee or facility is required to deny employment or terminate employment of the employee based

-1 upon notice from the state that the employee is determined to be unsuitable for

-2 employment under this section, the licensee or facility shall not incur criminal,

-3 civil, unemployment insurance, workers' compensation, or administrative liability

-4 as a result of that denial or termination.
+- necessity of immediate action to protect the public welfare, shall be sent in accordance with subdivision (f).
+If the certificate holder requests an administrative hearing pursuant to subdivision (g), the state department shall hold the administrative hearing as soon as possible but not later than 30 calendar days from receipt of the request for a hearing.
+A written hearing decision upholding or setting aside the action shall be sent by certified mail to the certificate holder within 30 calendar days of the hearing. - (i) Upon the expiration of the term of suspension, he or she shall be reinstated by the state department and shall be entitled to resume practice unless it is established to the satisfaction of the state department that the person has practiced as a home health aide in California during the term of suspension.
+In this event, the state department shall revoke the person's certificate. - (j) Upon a determination to deny an application or deny, revoke, or suspend a certificate, the department shall notify the employer of the applicant or certificate holder in writing of that determination, and whether the determination is final, or whether a hearing is pending relating to this determination.
+If a licensee or facility is required to deny employment or terminate employment of the employee based upon notice from the state that the employee is determined to be unsuitable for employment under this section, the licensee or facility shall not incur criminal, civil, unemployment insurance, workers' compensation, or administrative liability as a result of that denial or termination.

-5 Comment.
-Subdivision (g)(2) of Section 1736.5 is amended to reflect advances in recording 6 technology and for consistency of terminology.
+Comment.
+Subdivision (g)(2) of Section 1736.5 is amended to reflect advances in recording technology and for consistency of terminology.
 For a similar reform, see 2002 Cal.
 Stat. ch.
-1068 7 (replacing numerous references to "audiotape" in Civil Discovery Act with either "audio 8 technology," "audio recording," or "audio record," as context required).
+1068 (replacing numerous references to "audiotape" in Civil Discovery Act with either "audio technology," "audio recording," or "audio record," as context required).

-9 Health & Safety Code § 7150.5 (amended).
+Health & Safety Code § 7150.5 (amended).
 Anatomical gift

-10 SEC. .
+SEC. \\\\.
 Section 7150.5 of the Health and Safety Code is amended to read: